Dighton Wharves Historic District: Description

 The town of Dighton, located on the west bank of the Taunton River in central Bristol County, Massachusetts, was settled by European colonists in the 1670s and incorporated as a town in 1712.
-It became significant as a maritime shipping endpoint in the 18th century because seagoing vessels were unable navigate further up the river.
+It became significant as a maritime shipping endpoint in the 18th century because seagoing vessels were unable to navigate further up the river.
 As a result, shipyards and wharves were built in several places on the banks of the river.
 This district is located in the south-central part of the town's waterfront, just south of Muddy Cove, where there was also at one time a ferry service across the river.
 The area declined in importance as a shipping center due to the ascendancy of Fall River as a deep-water shipping destination.

 The district runs along Pleasant Street, which runs close to the river, and includes four houses on the west side of the road, and three wharves that jut into the river.
 At the southern end of the district stand the house and wharf of Darius Perry, a ship's captain who sailed to the West Indies.
 His house, built about 1720, is a 1-1/2 story Cape that has repeatedly been enlarged and extended over the following centuries, but its basic form is still recognizable and its interior has been preserved.
 His wharf is about 30 ft wide and a similar length, and was hand-built out of dry-laid stone, as were the other two wharves.